-Open data has become so successful it is being used to justify a review Freedom of Information.
-The UK government citing the current UK ranking in the Open Data Barometer to demonstrate the UK is still dedicated to transparency.
-But FOI is an initial stage of Open Data: without those requests an organisation has less guidance as to what to make open.
-This telegraph article highlights that without open data being directed by the public, it can become a tool for government propaganda.
+Open data has become so successful it is being used to justify a review Freedom of Information (FOI), with the government citing the current UK ranking in the Open Data Barometer to demonstrate the UK is still dedicated to transparency.
+But FOI is an initial stage of Open Data: without those requests, an organisation has less guidance as to what to make open.
+An article in The Telegraph highlights that without open data being directed by the public, it can become a tool for government propaganda.

-There is an argument for organisations better linking FOI to open data.
-As requests are turned into automated open data outputs, requests should gradually reduce, effectively ‘ticking off’ each one as a new dataset out in the open.
-Reducing the number of requests, but not questioning the need.
+There is an argument for organisations to link FOI to open data more.
+As requests are turned into automated open data outputs, requests would gradually reduce, effectively ‘ticking off’ each one as a new dataset out in the open.
+Reducing the workload and number of requests, but not questioning the need.